 Popular Reading Collections

-The Fulton Room is a lounge area on the west end of the third floor that was created with funds donated by Maurice and Muriel Fulton.
-It contains popular magazines and selected newspapers, including the Wall Street Journal, as well as the Law Library's "Display Collection" featuring new books from the recreational reading collection and a selection of books recommended by Law School faculty members.
+The Law Library's "Display Collection" featuring new books from the recreational reading collection and a selection of books recommended by faculty members, is located in the southwest corner of the John P. Wilson Reading Room (across from the staircase).
 Additional popular fiction titles are shelved under the call numbers PQ, PR and PS on the fourth and sixth floors on the short center bookshelves.

 A collection of movies and tv shows on DVD is available in the Reserve Reading Room.